Hi everyone, Daniel here. Let me tell you a bit about myself, and my journey leading up to where I am today.

 I fell in love with this physical activity instantly, and would continue to train parkour 3-4 times per week for several years.

-Being apart of the parkour community allowed me to connect with like-minded people focused on physical self-improvement.
+Being involved with the parkour community allowed me to connect with like-minded people focused on physical self-improvement.

 Of the many techniques I learned during parkour, I took a liking to the bodyweight conditioning circuits we would complete during each session.
 This was to decrease our injury risk and increase full body strength.